Bio

 FAMILY

 I always loved music, as far back as I can remember.
 I'm from an Italian background and I recall my grandad playing accordion and singing Italian songs.
-My father is an ace musician himself, having served in the Army as a bandsman and playing in many Big Bands while honing his skills on sax and other woodwind instruments as well as composing and arranging for others.
+My father was an ace musician himself, having served in the Army as a bandsman and playing in many Big Bands while honing his skills on sax and other woodwind instruments, as well as composing and arranging for others.
 After many years of service in the Army (including having served in the Korean War), he then began a second career as a music teacher of grade school and high school instrumental concert and marching bands.

 College